Affiliate links on Android Authority may earn us a commission. Learn more.

 How to fix an Apple Watch stuck on the Apple logo

-One of the most annoying problems plaguing the Apple Watch is a screen stuck displaying the company’s logo.
-This issue can seemingly affect all models, but it occurs more often on older devices like the Series 3.
+One of the more annoying Apple Watch problems you might face is a screen stuck on the Apple logo.
+This issue can affect all models, even the Series 9, but it occurs more often on older devices like the Series 3.
 If you have an older watch lying around with this problem, we may be able to help.
-Below you’ll find several ways to resolve the Apple Watch stuck on the Apple logo issue.
+Below, you’ll find several ways to resolve the Apple Watch stuck on the Apple logo issue.

 QUICK ANSWER

-Hard reboot your Apple Watch by pressing the digital crown and side button for 30 seconds, or until the screen switches off.
-Your Apple Watch should reboot normally.
+If your Apple Watch is stuck in a logo loop, consider hard rebooting your Apple Watch.
+You can do this by pressing the digital crown and side button for 30 seconds or until the screen switches off.
+Your Apple Watch should reboot normally after this.

 JUMP TO KEY SECTIONS